Grilled Veal Chops with Garlic Herb Crust

 Keep in mind that meat continues to cook after its been removed from the heat source, so taking the grilled veal chops off at around 142° usually produces a good result.

-If you like your meat more at the medium temperature, leave it on to 145-147°, and then remove it from the grill.
+If you like your meat more at medium temperature, leave it on at 145-147°, then remove it from the grill.
+Avoid cooking the meat rare, as it will be too soft and chewy.

 If you’ve got veal rib chops, porterhouse cuts or veal loin chops, there’s no need to tenderize them as they’re already tender.
-Just give them a good soak in the marinade and grill them to your perfect doneness.
+Just add the garlic herb marinade and grill them to your desired doneness.
+Some recipes call for pounding with a meat mallet – but I find it unnecessary.

 If you have leftovers, you can reheat them in a low 300° F oven.
-Wrap the chops loosely in foil and put them in a preheated oven for about 10-12 minutes, until the meat is warmed through but not cooking.
+Wrap the chops loosely in foil and put them in a preheated oven for 10-12 minutes until the meat is warmed but not cooked.

 What goes with grilled veal chops?